Performance Results

 2009 - 2024

-Did you know that the weight of a displacement sailboat is NOT the governing factor that determines its speed, but the length of the hull Waterline?
+Did you know that the weight of a displacement sailboat is NOT the governing factor that determines its potential speed, but the length of the hull Waterline?

-Click Here to see why the aboved statement is correct
+Click Here to see Why

 Steel and Aluminum True Round Building Plans